 In semester 1, you’ll take a core module in advanced engineering skills that introduces you to a range of fundamental methods, laying the groundwork for the rest of your studies.
 You’ll also have the opportunity to select optional modules which appeal to your interests or background.

 You’ll also take part in a team design project, working with peers to a specific design brief taking into consideration factors such as environmental impact, cost implications and more.

-The specific skill-based modules that you chose in semester one will inform the rest of your studies where, depending on your background, you’ll select from a range of optional modules in semester two.
+The specific skill-based modules that you chose in semester 1 will inform the rest of your studies where, depending on your background, you’ll select from a range of optional modules in semester 2.
 You’ll choose modules in areas that suit your interests and career aspirations such as fluid dynamics analysis, biomaterials, or aspects of automotive and aerospace engineering.